-- Quarterly progress report sections include, but are not limited to the following: - Narrative on project progress (required) - People reached activities - o Services, other than clinical services, provided to the public/professionals - Actions taken by people/professionals as a result of education or training, including percentage of people reporting sustained behavior change - Clinical services provided - o Abnormal results and precursors or cancers detected
+- Quarterly progress report sections include, but are not limited to, the following: - o Summary page, including narrative on project progress (required); - o Services, other than clinical services, provided to the public/professionals; - o Actions taken by people/professionals as a result of education or training; - o Clinical services provided; and - Precursors and cancers detected. - Annual and Final progress report sections include, but are not limited to, the following: - Key accomplishments, including qualitative analysis of policy change and/or lasting systems change; - Progress against goals and objectives, including percentage increase over baseline in provision of age- and risk-appropriate comprehensive preventive services to eligible individuals in a defined service area; for example: - Percentage increase over baseline in number of people served - Percentage increase over baseline in number of services provided - Completion of all required doses of vaccine - Number of people quitting tobacco use and sustaining healthy behavior - Percentage increase over baseline in cancers detected - Percentage increase in early-stage cancer diagnoses in a defined service area - Materials produced and publications; and

-- Annual and Final progress report sections include, but are not limited to the following: - Key accomplishments, including qualitative analysis of policy change and/or lasting systems change - Progress against goals and objectives, including percentage increase over baseline in provision of age- and risk-appropriate comprehensive preventive services to eligible men and women in a defined service area, for example: - Percentage increase over baseline in number of people served - Percentage increase over baseline in number of services provided - Completion of all required doses of vaccine - Number of people quitting tobacco use and sustaining healthy behavior - Percentage increase over baseline in cancers detected - Percentage increase in early-stage cancer diagnoses in a defined service area - Materials produced and publications - Economic impact of the project
+Economic impact of the project.